-From December through May, gray whales can be observed a few miles off California's shore, and whale watchers aboard Oceanic Society's naturalist-led Whale Watch boats have a unique vantage from which to view this incredible "parade."
+From December through May, gray whales can be observed a few miles off California's shore, and whale watchers aboard Oceanic Society's naturalist-led whale watch boats have a unique vantage from which to view this incredible "parade."

-Passenger maximum: 29
+Passenger maximum: 40

-Parking: Free off-street parking.
+Parking: Free off-street parking at the harbor.

-Food & Refreshments: Bring lunch and beverages.
+Food & Refreshments: Bring snacks and beverages.

 TRIPS GO RAIN OR SHINE!